Antonio Pergreffi

-Antonio Pergreffi (born 6 May 1988) is an Italian professional footballer who plays as a centre back for club Modena.
+Antonio Pergreffi (born 6 May 1988) is an Italian former professional footballer who played as a centre back.

 Club career

 On 16 July 2015, he joined Serie D club Lecco.

 After one year in Lecco, on 7 July 2016 Pergreffi signed with Serie C club Piacenza.
 He played four seasons on Serie C for the club, he was also the team captain.

 On 6 June 2020, he signed with Modena.